ceecodes/freeCodeCamp/docs/style-guide-for-guide-articles.md

 ```

 > **Important**
 > Make sure that you are using HTTPS links.
-This is very important to avoid insecure content warnings.
+This is very important to avoid unsecure content warnings.
 >
 > Also, do not use short links like `bit.ly` or `amzn.to` links.
 This is a security risk.
 Short links are [vulnerable to redirection based attacks](https://security.stackexchange.com/questions/59517/are-url-shorteners-vulnerable-due-to-open-redirects).
 >